ismailceylan/ast-generator/README.md

 ## What Is Sequence
 Sequences are named functions that create `Sequence` instances when called.
 They are facades of that class and perform operations on the stream, scope, and AST node of the component in specialized ways.

 For example, `match` tries to match the given target.
 It doesn't consume bytes; it just tries to match.
-Another one, `consume`, will eat all the bytes as long as if it match the given target.
+Another one, `consume`, will eat all the bytes as long as if it doesn't match the given target.

 With sequences, we can remodel the steps of a structure.